bespoke-silicon-group/bsg_replicant/README.md

 (VCS, Verilator), emuate the manycore (AWS F1) and run the host code natively, or simulate the manycore and host (coming soon!).

-We currently support three platforms:
+We currently support four platforms:

 - `aws-fpga`: Native (x86) host execution, Emulated Manycore (with an FPGA),
 - `aws-vcs`: Native (x86) host execution, Simulated Manycore (with VCS, on a simulated FPGA)
-- `dpi-verilator`: Native (x86) host execution, Simulated Manycore (with Verilator)
+- `dpi-verilator`: Native (x86) host execution, Simulated Manycore (with Verilator, using DPI for IO)
+- `dpi-vcs`: Native (x86) host execution, Simulated Manycore (with VCS, using DPI for IO)

 Each platform has different advantages and drawbacks.
 Simulated platforms support an in-depth profiling infrastructure and emulated